 Qwen (Alibaba) became the most downloaded model family by year's end.
 Their Qwen3 series uses MoE architecture, exceeds 1 trillion parameters, supports 119 languages, and hits 92.3% on AIME25 math benchmarks.
 License: permissive commercial use.

 Llama 4 (Meta) launched with Scout and Maverick variants.
 Scout offers up to 10 million token context windows.
-The ecosystem is massive—tons of third-party tooling, adapters, and eval harnesses that "just work."
+The ecosystem around Llama is enormous — over 4,200 adapters and fine-tunes on HuggingFace alone, plus dozens of inference frameworks that treat it as a first-class citizen.

 Mistral keeps shipping.
 Their Mixtral uses 8 expert networks, activates 2 per token, achieving 6x faster inference than comparably-sized dense models.
 Apache 2.0 license—fully permissive.